parmegv/leap_doc/docs/platform/quick-start.md

 @title = 'LEAP Platform Quick Start'
 @nav_title = 'Quick Start'

-This tutorial that will walk you through the initial process of creating and deploying a service provider running the LEAP platform.
+This tutorial walks you through the initial process of creating and deploying a service provider running the [LEAP platform](platform).
+First examples aim to build a provider in a virtual environment, and in the end running in real hardware is targeted.

 First, a few definitions: